-We issued 1,052,632, 1,883,772, and 1,110,000 common units of our subsidiary to certain employees during the years ended December 31, 2021, 2020 and 2019, respectively, that had grant date fair values of \$1.2 million, \$2.1 million, and \$3.4 million, respectively, and vest over three years.
+We issued 1,052,632, 1,883,772, and 1,110,000 common units of our subsidiary to certain employees during the nine-months ended September 30, 2021 (unaudited), years ended December 31, 2020 and 2019, respectively, that had grant date fair values of \$1.2 million, \$2.1 million, and \$3.4 million, respectively, and vest over three years.
 These awards are subject to continued employment and compensation expense is recognized ratably over the vesting periods.
 The fair value was based on the fair value of the operating subsidiary on the grant date, which is estimated using a discounted cash flow analysis that requires the application of discount factors and terminal multiples to projected cash flows.
 Discount factors and terminal multiples were based on market-based inputs and transactions, as available at the measurement date.

-14. RETIREMENT BENEFIT PLANS
+14. RETIREMENT BENEFIT PLANS (UNAUDITED)